 The Embassy uses an online scheduling system for the scheduling of K-1 (and K-2 and K-3) visa appointments.
-When a fiancé(e) case arrives at post, the Embassy will send the petitioner instructions for the online scheduling of a date for the interview.
+When a fiancé(e) case arrives at the Embassy, the Embassy will send the petitioner instructions for the online scheduling of a date for the interview.
 It is important that the petitioner maintains and regularly checks the e-mail account provided on the I-129F petition, as the Embassy will send the scheduling instructions to that e-mail address.

 The following items are required for the K-1 visa interview for each applicant in the case (the principal applicant and any derivatives):

 - Form DS-160: Fill out the online DS-160 visa application by following the instructions at https://ceac.state.gov/GenNIV/Default.aspx.
 Print and keep the DS-160 confirmation barcode page.

 - GT Bank receipt for the $265-per-person visa fee.